 There's a technical subtlety: cosine similarity ranges from -1 to +1.
 Multiplying two negative numbers gives a positive result, which would incorrectly reward candidates that are dissimilar to both and .

 The solution is to shift similarities to a positive range before multiplying.
-Instead of using raw cosine similarities in , we transform them to :
+Instead of using raw cosine similarities in , we apply a linear transformation to map them to :

-Now a cosine similarity of -1 becomes 0, a similarity of 0 becomes 0.5, and a similarity of 1 becomes 1.
+This transformation preserves the ordering of similarities while ensuring all values are positive.
+Now a cosine similarity of becomes , a similarity of becomes , and a similarity of becomes .
 Multiplication works correctly: high positive similarities contribute large factors, while negative similarities (now mapped to small positive values) appropriately dampen the score.

 Implementing 3CosMul